Skip to main content

 IGF-1 The primary mediator of Growth Hormone’s effects.
 It is monitored to assess the efficacy of GH-peptide therapies and to ensure levels remain within a safe, physiological range.

 This systems-level approach to laboratory analysis reframes the purpose of monitoring.
 The process is transformed from a passive safety check into a proactive strategy for health optimization and disease prevention.
-By integrating these advanced biomarkers, the clinician can construct a high-resolution map of an individual’s unique physiology, using not just to treat symptoms, but to fundamentally improve the body’s metabolic and inflammatory tone, thereby promoting a longer, healthier lifespan.
+By integrating these advanced biomarkers, the clinician can construct a high-resolution map of an individual’s unique physiology, using hormonal therapy not just to treat symptoms, but to fundamentally improve the body’s metabolic and inflammatory tone, thereby promoting a longer, healthier lifespan.

 References